firejh/redis7.0_code_analysis/README.md

 Inside the root are the following important directories:

-* `src`: contains the Redis implementation, written in C.
+* `src`: contains the Redis implementation, written in C. 代码实现目录
-* `tests`: contains the unit tests, implemented in Tcl.
+* `tests`: contains the unit tests, implemented in Tcl.测试diamante
 * `deps`: contains libraries Redis uses.
 Everything needed to compile Redis is inside this directory; your system just needs to provide `libc`, a POSIX compatible interface and a C compiler.
 Notably `deps` contains a copy of `jemalloc`, which is the default allocator of Redis under Linux.
-Note that under `deps` there are also things which started with the Redis project, but for which the main repository is not `redis/redis`.
+Note that under `deps` there are also things which started with the Redis project, but for which the main repository is not `redis/redis`. 一些库

 There are a few more directories but they are not very important for our goals here.
 We'll focus mostly on `src`, where the Redis implementation is contained,